 Feb.
 16: National Pancake Day: Imagine a Michigan B&B innkeeper heating up a griddle in your honor, using real butter and maybe a secret family recipe.
 Or perhaps, at your request, the innkeeper is flipping flapjacks so fluffy no one else at the table could imagine they’re vegan.

 Feb.
 18, National Drink Wine Day: Sampling the grape is de riguer at Chateau Chantal, which is both a B&B and a winery on Old Mission Peninsula.
 But also consider that MBBA has dozens of member inns located less than five minutes from a winery or tasting room.
-Examples: Grey Hare Inn, overlooking vineyards near Chateau Chantal, and the Inn at Paw Paw, in Paw Paw, birthplace of Michigan’s wine industry.
+Examples: Grey Hare Inn, overlooking vineyards near Chateau Chantal, and a short journey to Paw Paw, the birthplace of Michigan’s wine industry.

 Feb.
 20, National Muffin Day: Muffins warm from a B&B’s kitchen?
 Yum.
 You’ll be tempted to snag an extra one for later.